 Robert F. "Bobby" Wanzer

-One of the first NBA players to shoot over 90 percent from the free-throw line, Bobby Wanzer was one of professional basketball's best outside scoring threats.
-Although the extremely proficient Wanzer shot 90.4 percent in the 1951-52 season, it was his multidimensional game that earned him notoriety.
+One of the first NBA players to shoot over 90 percent from the free throw line, Bobby Wanzer was one of professional basketball’s greatest outside scoring threats.
+Although the extremely proficient Wanzer shot 90.4 percent during the 1951-52 season, his multidimensional game really earned him his notoriety.
 A complete player, he could pass, shoot, dribble, defend, and play hard.
-An All-NBA Second-Team selection twice who appeared in five All-Star Games, Wanzer spent his entire ten-year pro career with the Rochester Royals coached by Hall of Famer Les Harrison.
-Wanzer and fellow Hall of Famer Bob Davies were a stunning backcourt team often mentioned alongside the Bob Cousy-Bill Sharman tandem.
+An All-NBA Second Team selection twice who appeared in five All Star contests, Wanzer spent his entire ten-year pro career with the Rochester Royals and ranked in the top ten in scoring three times.
+Wanzer and fellow Hall of Famer Bob Davies were a stunning backcourt duo often mentioned alongside the Boston Celtics tandem of Bob Cousy and Bill Sharman.
 The Wanzer-Davies duo helped bring Rochester an NBA championship in 1951 in a tough series with the New York Knicks that went to seven games.